drewcook/drewcook/README.md

 - Have done smart contract auditing through the [Secure3][5] platform, mostly defi projects
 - I've even implemented dark mode on [Vitalik's blog][6] (Check out his [tweet][7]) 🆒

-I really enjoy working on open-source projects and being a part of the Ethereum community. 💪
+I really enjoy working on open-source projects and being a part of the Ethereum community 💪

 When I'm not writing code, I write and produce music in my spare time, creating sounds like [this][8] and [this][9].
-Check out my [Audius][10] page! 🎸
+Check out my [Audius][10] page 🎸

 ---